 *Note: This should be a fluid, cohesive document that reflects on and justifies the rhetorical choices in your Unit 3 Project.
 Do not just merely answer each question in list form.

-You will largely get graded on: Appropriateness for your audience, Effectiveness of message, and care.
-What do I mean by this?
+You will largely get graded on: Appropriateness for your audience, effectiveness of message, and care.
+What does this mean?

 APPROPRIATENESS FOR AUDIENCE: Well, first of all, a puppet show is not appropriate for a city council meeting any more than a brochure is appropriate for a preschool class, so, in part, I’m talking about what genre you choose.
 But I am also talking about topics and diction.
 If we take the examples of the preschool and the city council meeting, it’s pretty easy to think about.
 Learning how to use crayons isn’t a real city council topic, and commercial zoning laws aren’t a real preschool topic.
 Likewise, you would use different diction (and fonts, and pictures, and so on) with kids and with politicians.
 Usually.